GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Servers

-Contact me us in our discord server, if you have one, or open an issue in this repo
+Contact us in our Discord server, if you have one, or open an issue in this repo

 > Currently none